cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

 ### MgO

-To start the calculation, download or copy the input ''MgO_opt.inp'' to the optimization folder in the work directory of MgO.
+To start the calculation, download or copy the input `MgO_opt.inp` to the optimization folder in the work directory of MgO.

 ```
 &GLOBAL